 Video EEG has been demonstrated with respect to serving as the gold standard for the diagnosis of many epilepsy syndromes, identifying mimickers of epilepsy and as the initial evaluation in preparation for eventual resective surgery.

 The addition of video recording to long-term EEG recording provides multiple advantages over those done without.
 For recorded seizures, the video allows the delineation of whether the clinical onset of the event precedes, is concurrent with, or follows the electrographic onset.

 At the most basic level, the concurrent video will allow differentiation of paroxysmal non-epileptic seizure-like events (PNES) from true epileptic seizures.

 Conversely, if there are clinical events that are characteristic of seizures of frontal lobe origin that may have no scalp EEG correlate, the video may allow their identification where a standard EEG would not.

-Patients monitored by one of our Registered EEG Technologists and interpretation services available by a Board Certified Neurologist.
+Patients monitored by one of our qualified EEG Technologists and interpretation services available by a Board Certified Neurologist.